srushtihippargi/srushtihippargi/README.md

 ---
-<p align="left">My work sits at the intersection of learning‑based perception, geometric reasoning, and robotics software.
-I have experience implementing methodologies from sensor fusion and SLAM to motion planning that transform raw sensor data into autonomous action.
-I’m currently focusing on equivariant deep networks and uncertainty‑aware scene completion.</p>
+<p align="left">My interest lies at the intersection of perception, simulation, and geometric learning for robotics/AV.
+I’ve worked on uncertainty-aware scene completion, dynamic reconstruction using Gaussian splatting, and vision-language navigation grounded in spatial reasoning.</p>

 ---